Adding edge dynamics to bipartite random-access networks: Proofs of the main results

 Moreover, we know from \cite{BdHNS18} that with high probability as $r \to \infty$ the nucleation time of a subcritical or critical fork is smaller than $T_U(r)$.
-This implies that if any of the nodes has a deactivation time of order $r$ but larger than $T_U(r)$, then with high probability as $r \to \infty$, the node activates through the nucleation of its fork.
+This implies that even if there are nodes with disconnection time of order $r$ but larger than $T_U(r)$, with high probability as $r \to \infty$ they activate through the nucleation of their fork.
 Hence,

 \item[(III)] $\beta \in (\frac{1}{d^*-1}, \infty)$: supercritical regime.
-For $0 < \alpha \leq 1$, the situation is the same as in the subcritical and critical regimes described above.
-For $\alpha > 1$, there is at least one supercritical node and, with high probability as $r \to \infty$, it activates in time $T_U(r)$, since its disconnection time is of larger order.
-Hence, the transition time conditional on the event $A_a(\alpha)$ is the time it takes for the queue lengths at nodes in $U$ to hit zero, which satisfies
+For $0 < \alpha < 1$, the situation is the same as in the subcritical regime described above.
+For $\alpha = 1$, with positive probability there is at least one supercritical node that activates in time $T_U(r)$.
+Indeed, depending on whether its disconnection time (which is of order $r$) is larger or smaller than $T_U(r)$, then the node activates in $T_U(r)$ because the queue lengths at nodes in $U$ hit zero or in a time smaller than $T_U(r)$ because of absence of edges, respectively.
+Both scenarios can occur with positive probability.
+Hence, conditional on the event $\mathcal{B}(1)$, the transition time satisfies